hugoamac/automation-node/README.md

 * [Node.js] - evented I/O for the backend.
 * [Express] - fast node.js network app framework.
+* [AngularJS] - AngularJS is a toolset for building the framework most suited to your application development.
 * [mochajs] - tests run serially, allowing for flexible and accurate reporting, while mapping uncaught exceptions to the correct test cases.
 * [chaijs] -  BDD / TDD assertion library for node and the browser that can be delightfully paired with any javascript testing framework.
 * [sinonjs] - Standalone test spies, stubs and mocks for JavaScript.